yguitton/training-material/topics/contributing/tutorials/rendering_gtn/tutorial.md

 >    - Note: The GTN repo is quite large, therefore we recommend to use the `--depth 1 --branch main` flags here.
 This will clone only the main branch, and only the most recent revision, rather than the full history.
 > 4. Navigate to the the cloned repository
 >    - `cd training-material`
-> 5. Set up the conda environment
+> 5. Set up the conda environment (see tip box below for an method without conda)
 >
 >     It will install some needed tools (ruby, nodejs, etc) in a protected environment, without interfering with the existing tools or versions.
 >